wp-plugins/thecartpress/readme.txt

 = Analytics and Reporting =

-* TheCartPress is compatible with the "Google Analytics for WordPress" and other WordPress plugins
+* TheCartPress is compatible with the “Google Analytics for WordPress” and other WordPress plugins

 = Unlimited features =

-* TheCartPress is compatible with the WordPress plugins
-* The limit is in your imagination!
+* TheCartPress is compatible with the WordPress plugins and you can create your own plugins, the limit is in your imagination!

 = More info and Community =
 [TheCartPress Site](http://thecartpress.com)